strategineer/personal-website/content/books/9781419771248/index.md

 <!--more-->

 {{< spoiler >}}
 Given the way the in-universe author frames the story he's about to tell, I was expecting for the novel to be more epic in scope and cover a much longer span of the narrator's life.
 Instead, we only get ~4-6 years of the narrator's childhood.
-The events of those years were captivating but I was a little dissapointed I didn't get the epic story I was expecting to read.
+The events of those years were captivating but I was a little disappointed I didn't get the epic story I was expecting to read.
 {{< /spoiler >}}